Get Schools Cooking Application Open

-Not only does scratch cooking present an economic benefit to the local economy, it offers advantages for school meal programs as well.
 According to a 2016 report from the Pew Charitable Trusts, school food directors report steady or increased participation in school lunch programs and stable or rising revenue after implementing more scratch cooking.
 Beyond schools, scratch cooking promotes local economic growth.
 It provides more jobs, and give schools the ability to purchase more ingredients locally.

-With the help of GSC, districts can get on track to transition to scratch-cook operations to reap the benefits: healthier students with full bellies who are ready to learn, a stronger local economy, and a future of healthy eaters.
+With the help of GSC, schools can get on track to transition to scratch-cooking operations to reap the benefits: healthier students with full bellies who are ready and able to learn, a stronger local economy, and a future of healthy eaters.

 - usda school food regulations